The Mark of Zorro chapter 27 Orders for arrest

 “Even the appears to be giving aid to this highwayman,” Captain Ramón said.
 “She boasted to me of what she called his courage.
 She sneered at the soldiers.

-“Don Carlos Pulido and some of the frailes are protecting the man, giving him food and drink, hiding him, sending him news of the troopers’ whereabouts.
+“Don and some of the frailes are protecting the man, giving him food and drink, hiding him, sending him news of the troopers’ whereabouts.
 The Pulidos are hindering our efforts to capture the rogue.
 I would have taken steps, but I thought it best to inform you and await your decision.”

 “There can be but one decision in such a case,” said the loftily.
 “No matter how good a man’s blood may be, or what his rank, he cannot be allowed to commit treason without suffering the consequences.
-I had thought that Don Carlos had learned his lesson, but it appears that he has not.
+I had thought that Don had learned his lesson, but it appears that he has not.
 Are any of your men in the presidio?”

 “Some who are ill, excellency.”